seven1m/justforfunnoreally.dev/.github/pull_request_template.md

    > a Ruby Compiler, for fun

-   - The first word must be a lowercase "a".
+   - The first word must be the article "a" or "an".
    - The next 2-5 words is a description of your project.
    - Next, you must follow with a comma (,) and the words "for fun", as above.